gjstirling/CV/README.md

   - **Leadership:** Trained staff on etiquette, safety and best practices.
 Ensuring guests received a safe and enjoyable experience.
   - **Teamwork:** Delivered a season long development program for local children, communicating regularly with parents about progress, setting SMART goals and being adaptable to variable weather conditions.

+### Thredbo Resort, Australia <br>
+**Role:** Private moguls coach/Snowsports Instructor
+*June 2019 to September 2019*
+ - **Communication:** Effectively taught groups of varying abilities and ages to facilitate a fun and productive learning experience.

 ### Whistler Sports Rentals, Canada <br>
 **Role:** Rental Assistant <br>
 *April 2017 to October 2018*
   - **Focused:** Worked effectively in a high pace work environment, keeping on top of bookings, returns and servicing.
   - **Interpersonal Skills:** Advised customers on cycling routes suitable for their level of experience and provided clear information on how to use their            equipment.

-### Niseko Base Snowsports, Japan <br>
-**Role:** Snowsports Instructor
-*December 2015 to March 2016*
- - **Dedication:** Reconsided for dedication to develop professionally by regularly attending optional staff training sessions.
-Leading to achieving higher certifications and promotion during the season.
- - **Communication:** Effectively taught groups of varying abilities and ages to facilitate a fun and productive learning experience.

 <br/>

 <details>